 Highlight areas of concern that you have.
 Write in the margins, if you have questions.
 This should all be done before your meeting with the school personnel.

 - Read the protocols online.

 You want to look at the protocols online.
 Was this test appropriate for your child?
 For example, if your child is autistic or non-verbal, was this an appropriate assessment?
 If you have concerns about reading ability, was this a reading-heavy assessment?

-I would ask for the raw data.
-No, not so that you can try and interpret it yourself.
-But, for some assessments, it is appropriate to pay a third party for their interpretation of the data.
+Many parents want to ask for the raw data.
+What will you do with it?
+However, for some assessments, it is appropriate to pay a third party for their interpretation of the data.
 This might be a more affordable option if the school refuses an IEE and you cannot afford one.